roblanf/minion_qc/README.md

 ### summary.txt

 This txt file has some simple summary statistics for the data.
 Entries should be self exlpanatory for the most part.
 The `reads` and `bases` parts are the end are just the number of reads and number of bases from reads greater than the cutoffs in the table.
-E.g. in the example below, for the data with reads >Q10, we have 205 reads >200Kb that sum to a total of 22624337 bases.
+E.g. in the example below, for the data with reads >Q10, we have 205 reads >200Kb that sum to a total of 0.02 gigabases.
 I like this stat, because I can quickly know that I have ~4% coverage of my genome (which is ~500Kb) from these very long reads.
 So if I get ~25 of these flowcells I can expect ~1x coverage of ultra-long reads.

 ```
 Summary stats from input file sequencing_summary.txt